LearnToUnderstand/LearnToUnderstand.github.io/README.md

 # LearnToUnderstand.github.io
-Just like the classic MadLib (R) games.
+Just like the classic MadLibs (R) games.
 You supply one word at a time, in each box.
 Then the JavaScript turns them into a story.

 Help is at the bottom of every page.